Levant Crisis: British intervention

 Finally, on 31 May, with news that the casualty toll had exceeded a thousand Syrians, Churchill sent de Gaulle a message saying, "In order to avoid a collision between British and French forces, we request you immediately order French troops to cease fire and withdraw to their barracks".
-This was ignored and Churchill the next day without waiting for a response from the Americans authorised Paget to invade.
+This was ignored and the next day Churchill authorised Paget to invade without waiting for a response from the Americans.

 On 1 June, Paget ordered his force to invade Syria from Transjordan, with troops and tanks of the 31st Indian Armoured Division.
 They struck towards Damascus with 'D' Squadron of the Kings Dragoon Guards having rolled into Beirut, from which they cut the communications of Oliva-Roget.
-Paget ordered Oliva-Roget to tell his men to cease fire, but the latter said that he would not take orders from the British even though Paget was his superior officer and Commander of Middle East Command.
+Paget ordered Oliva-Roget to tell his men to cease fire, but the latter said he would not take orders from the British even though Paget was his superior officer and Commander of Middle East Command.
 Paget then advanced towards Damascus.
 Oliva-Roget realised he was heavily outnumbered, and ordered his men back to their base near the coast.
 He was angry that the British had arrived only after he had "restored order".
-He told a Syrian journalist, "You are replacing the easygoing French with the brutal British".
+He told a Syrian journalist, "You are replacing the easygoing French with the brutal British."
 That night, with the Syrians killing any French or Senegalese troops they could find, the French were forced to accept the British escort back to the safety of their barracks at gunpoint.

-The British then had to mop up any of the French that had still not returned to their barracks much to the cheers of the people of Damascus.
+The British then had to mop up any of the French who had still not returned to their barracks much to the cheers of the people of Damascus.
 The damage to the city was considerable; the Syrian parliament building was a smouldering shell, a large area of the town had been destroyed by fire and the streets were pitted with shell holes.

 The Manchester Guardian reported the event with patriotic delight:

-On 2 June, De Gaulle realized nothing could be done and reluctantly arranged a ceasefire - Oliva-Roget was later sacked, but a furious row broke out between Britain and France.
+On 2 June, De Gaulle realised nothing could be done and reluctantly arranged a ceasefire – Oliva-Roget was later sacked, but a furious row broke out between Britain and France.